ARMmbed/mbed-os-5-docs/docs/reference/configuration/rtos-config.md

 ```
 Configuration parameters
 ------------------------
+Name: rtos-api.present
+    Defined by: library:rtos-api
+    Macro name: MBED_CONF_RTOS_API_PRESENT
+    Value: 1 (set by library:rtos-api)
+Name: rtos.evflags-num
+    Description: Maximum number of CMSIS-RTOSv2 object-pool event flag objects that can be active at the same time
+    Defined by: library:rtos
+    No value set
 Name: rtos.idle-thread-stack-size
     Description: The size of the idle thread's stack
     Defined by: library:rtos
     Macro name: MBED_CONF_RTOS_IDLE_THREAD_STACK_SIZE
     Value: 512 (set by library:rtos)
+Name: rtos.idle-thread-stack-size-debug-extra
+    Description: Additional size to add to the idle thread when code compilation optimisation is disabled
+    Defined by: library:rtos
+    Macro name: MBED_CONF_RTOS_IDLE_THREAD_STACK_SIZE_DEBUG_EXTRA
+    Value: 128 (set by library:rtos[STM])
 Name: rtos.idle-thread-stack-size-tickless-extra
-    Description: Additional size to add to the idle thread when tickless is enabled and LPTICKER_DELAY_TICKS is used
+    Description: Additional size to add to the idle thread when a specific target or application implementation requires it or in case tickless is enabled and LPTICKER_DELAY_TICKS is used
     Defined by: library:rtos
     Macro name: MBED_CONF_RTOS_IDLE_THREAD_STACK_SIZE_TICKLESS_EXTRA
     Value: 256 (set by library:rtos)